PeyracheLab/miniscoPy/README.md

 A package to analyse calcium imaging data recorded with the __[Miniscope](http://miniscope.org)__.

 * miniscoPy is a Python 3 implementation of CNMF-E, an efficient algorithm to deconvolve calcium transients ([Zhou et al, 2016](https://pdfs.semanticscholar.org/0c68/5753c9379f71b5120fe3b51589458c4de695.pdf)).
-* It has been written based on the [CaImAn package](https://github.com/flatironinstitute/CaImAn).
+* It is based on the [CaImAn package](https://github.com/flatironinstitute/CaImAn).
 The CaImAn package is a versatile tool that can do several things (two photons, one photons, online analysis, etc).
 Here, the main idea is to have a simple package for straightforward analysis of Miniscope data with CNMF-E.
 * __What does it do?__
 	* Loads Miniscope AVI files
 	* Creates one HDF5 file that includes everything